amberheilman/StationDown/stationdown/firenews/README.md

 python manage.py firenews --save

-will retreive the entries and store it in the Postgres database
+will retreive the entries, geocode and store it in the Postgres database

-the command:

-python manage.py firenews --geocode

-will geocode those entries and create entries in a new table

-To initialize the databse, you run:

-python manage.py syncdb